cn-uofbasel/indigenous_community_networks/collaboration_plan.md

 - Have a work model for scaling for self-deployment

 ## Timeline
+1. ~~Test Codec2 audio recording and playback~~
+1. Multi-hop forwarding
+    - If Meshtastic, what is the advantage of TinySSB?
+    - DAG or tangle construction on SSB look-alike
+1. Chat application logic (Tremola as starting point)
+1. Onboarding logic
+1. Help screens

 ## Implementation approach
 - Tremola: add TinySSB with packet format using side-chains